 - Place the almonds, sugar and cinnamon in a food processor; cover and process until finely chopped.
 Stir in the butter.
 Press onto the bottom and 2 in. up the sides of an ungreased 9-in. springform pan.

 - Meanwhile, for sauce, combine sugar and water in a large saucepan.
 Bring to a boil.
 Add rhubarb; return to a boil.
 Reduce heat; cover and simmer for 5-8 minutes or until rhubarb is tender.
 Add thawed strawberries; bring to a boil.
 Remove from the heat; cool to room temperature.
 Stir in vanilla.
-Cool sauce; refrigerate until chilled.
+Cover and refrigerate.

 - Just before serving, remove sides of springform pan.
 Spoon 1/2 cup sauce onto center of torte; top with fresh strawberries.
 Serve with remaining sauce.
 Yield: 12 servings.